tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 For example, suppose you identify a high point of developer friction related to poor documentation.
 Fixing it might not just be a matter of converting the content into plain language or adding some details about missing parameters.
 The required fixes might involve explaining how the parameters interact in the code, how one value gets used by another and how they get mapped into variables that the code iterates through, etc. Maybe the only person who truly understands the crazy syntax users have to write is the lead developer.

 But guess what?
-What lead developer isn't going to have time to figure out docs.
+What lead developer is going to have time to figure out docs?
 He or she is usually heads-down deep in a complex programming scenario.
 So the very person who has the knowledge to decompile and excogitate the needed concepts in the documentation usually isn't available to do so.
-But if the content is beyond the comprehension of generalists, at some point these SMEs will need to devote some time to docs.
+But if the content is beyond the comprehension of generalists, at some point, these SMEs will need to devote some time to docs.
 In these scenarios, Robillard and Uddin say the best help would be to reduce the overhead of the documentation process.

 As an editor/publisher, you can help the SME author by accurately identifying the point of confusion, the area of the doc that needs updating, and provide easy tools for the SME to make the updates.
 The engineers can't be bothered to figure out static site generators or publishing workflows, PDFs, or other doc publishing tools.
 By playing a role as an editor/publisher, you can be a valuable contributor to the product team.
-This is why being a doc tools expert is particularly relevant in API documentation contexts.
+This publishing role is why being a doc tools expert is particularly relevant in API documentation contexts.

 ## Using tools your SME authors want to use to collaborate {#hats}

 If engineers and SMEs will be collaborating on some of the doc content, consider using engineering-centric tools rather than writing-centric tools.
 When I first transitioned to API documentation, I had my mind set on using DITA, and I converted a large portion of my content over to it.

 However, as I started looking more at API documentation sites, primarily [those listed on Programmableweb.com](http://www.programmableweb.com/apis/directory), which maintains the largest directory of web APIs, I didn't find many DITA-based API doc sites.
-In fact, it turns out that almost none of the API doc sites listed on Programmable Web even use traditional tech comm authoring tools.
+It turns out that almost none of the API doc sites listed on Programmable Web even use traditional tech comm authoring tools.

 Despite many advances with single sourcing, content re-use, conditional filtering, and other features in help authoring tools and content management systems, almost no API documentation sites (at least those listed on Programmableweb.com) use them.
 Why is that?
 Why has the development community implicitly rejected tech comm tools and their many years of evolution?

 Granted, there is the occasional HAT, as with [Photobucket's API](http://bit.ly/photobucketlongurl), but they're rare.
-And it's even more rare to find an API doc site that structures the content in DITA.
+And it's even rarer to find an API doc site that structures the content in DITA.

 The short answer is that in API documentation scenarios, more engineers are writing.
 The content is so technical, they're the only ones who understand it.
 And when engineers write, they'll naturally gravitate towards tools and workflows they're familiar with.